 Consider Significant Figures

 When performing conversions, pay attention to significant figures.
 The number of significant figures in your result should not exceed the number of significant figures in your original measurement.
-For example, if you're converting 3 kg to ounces, the result should have no more than one significant figure (approximately 100 oz).
+As an example, if you're converting 3 kg to ounces, the result should have no more than one significant figure (approximately 100 oz).

 Be Consistent with Units